KenKundert/avendesora/doc/accounts.rst

     passcode: <reveal with 'avendesora value manetherentimes passcode'>
     username: nynaeve

+Notice the passcode is not shown.
+You can circumvent this protection by adding *is_secret=False* to the argument list of the secret.

 The *aliases* and *discovery* fields are not shown because they are considered tool fields (see :ref:`discovery` for more information on discovery).
 Other tool fields include *NAME*, *default*, *master*, *browser*, and *default_url*.